 PyCon Ghana is a community conference intended for networking and collaboration in the developer community.
-We are governed by a formal code of conduct.
-Where participants are expected to contribute to an environment that is open and welcoming, considerate and respectful.

 We value the participation of each member of the Python community and want all attendees to have an enjoyable and fulfilling experience.
 Accordingly, all attendees are expected to show respect and courtesy to other attendees throughout the conference and at all conference events.